Malacologia - Instructions for Authors

 3. Manuscripts must be in English, but may include an expanded abstract in a foreign language as well as the usual brief abstract in English.
 Both American and British spellings are allowed.

-4. Unless indicated otherwise below, contributors should follow the recommendations in the Council of Biology Editors (CBE) Style Manual.
+4. Unless indicated otherwise below, contributors should follow the recommendations in the Council of Science Editors (CSE) Scientific Style and Format manual, 7th ed., 2006.

 5. Be brief.

-6. Manuscripts must be prepared using Microsoft Word® (Windows-version), 12-pitch, Arial font, lines at 1.5 spaces throughout (including the references, tables and figure captions), no added spaces before or after paragraphs, text aligned left.
+6. Manuscripts must be prepared using Microsoft Word (Windows-version), 12-pitch, Arial font, lines at 1.5 spaces throughout (including the references, tables and figure captions), no added spaces before or after paragraphs, text aligned left, ragged right.
 Tables, figure captions and figures are to be placed on separate pages at the end of the file.
 Make the hierarchy of headings within the text simple and consistent.
 Avoid internal page references.

 7. Choose a running title (a shortened version of the main title) of fewer than 50 letters and spaces.

-9. Supply between five and eight key (topic) words to go at the end of the Abstract.
+9. Supply between five and eight key (topic) words to go at the end of the Abstract for full-length papers.

 10. Use the metric system throughout.
 Micron should be abbreviated μm.